§ 40.1-27-1. Definitions.

 (d) "Participant" means any person with developmental disabilities who participates in a program.

-(e) "Program" means any day treatment program, habilitation program, rehabilitation program or other program for persons with developmental disabilities licensed by the department of mental health, retardation, and hospitals pursuant to § 40.1-24-1 et seq.
+(e) "Program" means any day treatment program, habilitation program, rehabilitation program or other program for persons with developmental disabilities licensed by the department of behavioral healthcare, developmental disabilities and hospitals pursuant to § 40.1-24-1 et seq.

 (P.L.
 1990, ch.
 414, § 1.)